coda/packs-sdk/docs/reference/sdk/functions/generateSchema.md

 inputs, it may be useful to us this helper to sniff the return value and generate a basic inferred schema from it.

+This utility does NOT attempt to determine [id](../interfaces/PackDefinition.md#id) or [primary](../interfaces/ObjectSchema.md#primary) attributes for an object schema, those are left undefined.

 #### Parameters

 | Name | Type |